 In October 1997, the director of the Court of Auditors of the European Communities assured us that there was always a system of premiums to the beef and veal producers of the Member States of the Union including/understanding a "special premium" for the male bovines taken in a number limited in specific herds of races in order to be used within the framework of bullfights and to be intended later on for human consumption.

-2006 was a great year for the Antibullfighting Alliance since the Parliament granted what we had been asking for so many years, namely the suppression of these special premiums.
+The Parliament granted what we had been asking for so many years, namely the suppression of these special premiums.

 It was, indeed, scandalous that subsidies, intended to safeguard the interest of the farmers are diverted from their use and assigned to cruel plays.
 Moreover, to allocate these subsidies went against what is stipulated in the European Convention of Protection of the livestock, Directive 98/58/EC of the Council, which establishes that the animals should undergo neither maltreatment, nor fear, nor suffering.